marvinsjsu/interview-prep/README.md

 This will mainly be based on JavaScript and possibly, TypeScript in the future.

 ### Directory Structure
-- patterns: are notes, exploration, and sandbox for applying various JavaScript patterns that are foundational in helping us organize and make our code better with regards to: overall architecture, readability, and maintainability
+- patterns: notes and sandbox for applying various JavaScript patterns that are foundational in helping us organize and make our code better with regards to: overall architecture, readability, and maintainability